Ironman 70.3 Training: 10 Zone 4 / Threshold Brick Workouts

 Why are threshold bricks important for Ironman 70.3?

-They improve your ability to sustain high-effort pacing across long distances, boost muscular endurance, and prepare your body for strong bike-to-run transitions.
+They improve your ability to sustain high-effort pacing across long distances, boost muscular endurance and prepare your body for strong bike-to-run transitions.

-How often should I do threshold brick workouts?
+How often should I do brick workouts?

 Once per week during key build phases is ideal.
 Balance them with recovery and aerobic-focused sessions to avoid overtraining.